-While the TCJA keeps the estate tax rate at 40%, it has doubled the exemption base amount from \$5 million to \$10 million.
-The inflation-adjusted amount for 2019 is \$11.4 million.
+While the TCIA keeps the estate tax rate at 40%, it has doubled the exemption base amount from \$5 million to \$10 million.
+The inflation-adjusted amount for 2020 is \$11.58 million.
 (See Chart 7.)

 Without further legislation, the estate tax exemption will return to an inflation-adjusted \$5 million in 2026.
 So taxpayers with estates in the roughly \$6 million to \$11 million range (twice that for married couples), whose estates would escape estate taxes if they were to die while the doubled exemption is in effect, still need to keep potential post-2025 estate tax liability in mind in their estate planning.
+It's also possible the exemption could be reduced sooner than 2026.